דלג לתוכן הראשי

 For a personalized review of supplements that support bone, you can use Bone Supplements.

-4. Enough Protein
+4. Adequate Protein

 Contrary to an old myth that protein "leaches calcium from bone," current research shows that adequate protein intake supports bone health, especially in older age.
 Protein builds the protein framework on which calcium settles, and at the same time, it maintains muscle mass that protects the skeleton and helps prevent falls.
 Ensure quality protein sources throughout the day: eggs, dairy products, chicken and fish, legumes, and tofu.